PaulFischerlaender/ClackHub/README.md

 ### `Vendors list for all regions`

 Finding Vendors in your area can be sometimes difficult, especially for newbies.
-ClackHub therefore lists a majority\
+KeebLink therefore lists a majority\
 of vendors for different regions so you can choose the right vendor without having to deal with possible customs problems\
 or long delivery times.